DerekCresswell/GameDesign11/1 Rube GoldBerg Machine/2 GameObjects.md

 If you'd like to enable it, do the same thing.
 We are leaving it off for now though.\
 Later on you may find other Gizmos getting in your way.
 Try searching them up in the dropdown menu to disable/enable them by which component is making the Gizmo.

+*Important Side Note*\
+While we are talking about the Camera we just need to add this note.\
+During this project, the Rube Goldberg Machine, you may notice you cannot fit all of your Scene into the Camera.
+If this happens there is a simple solution we will use for the time being.\
+Simply click on your Camera and make the "Size" attribute larger.
+This will make the Camera's Viewing Volume.
+Really just how much of the scene it can see at once.\
+Later on we will create some better options for our camera but for this project there would be a few too many complications.

 Now that we understand the idea behind Components we are going to use them to them to play with physics and explore the basics behind our Rube Goldberg Machine.